 25:10 – The Accept or Reject exercise.
 Finding common ground amidst disagreement in ideas and opinions.

-28:00 – Learning the difference between respecting your idea and respecting you as a person.
+28:00 – Learning the difference between respecting your idea and respecting yourself as a person.

 31:49 – Mike’s dream for Alpha’s students